tigrelau/tigrelau/README.md

 ###

-<p align="left">Together, we can transform ideas into impactful solutions through thoughtful coding and committed effort.
-Let’s collaborate and leave a meaningful mark on the tech world.</p>
+<p align="left">I believe technology is a powerful tool for transformation.
+Let’s collaborate to turn ideas into impactful solutions and leave a positive mark in the tech world.</p>

 ###